marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 REQUEST_ADDRESS frame on that path.
 The sequence number starts at 0 and is incremented for any subsequent request.
 Since the REQUEST_ADDRESS frame is a probing frame, the endpoint MAY bundle it with other probing frames during path validation ({{Section 8.2 of RFC9000}}).

 The receiver of the REQUEST_ADDRESS frame SHOULD report the observed address using an OBSERVED_ADDRESS frame.
 The OBSERVED_ADDRESS frame does not need to be sent on the same path, since the requester can associate the response with the corresponding request using the sequence number.

 The receiver of a REQUEST_ADDRESS frame MAY decline to report the observed address by sending a REQUEST_DECLINED frame.
 The REQUEST_DECLINED frame also contains a sequence number, and therefore may be sent on any path.

+The sender MAY send a REQUEST_ADDRESS frame for the same path after a some time has elapsed.
+This allows it to detect when a NAT rebinding has happened.
+To speed up the discovery, it MAY also send another REQUEST_ADDRESS frame when the peer changes the connection ID used on the path.

 When receiving an OBSERVED_ADDRESS or a REQUEST_DECLINED frame with a sequence number value that was not previously sent in a REQUEST_ADDRESS frame, the